King (crater)

-King is a prominent lunar impact crater that is located on the far side of the Moon, and can not be viewed directly from Earth.
+King is a prominent lunar impact crater that is located on the far side of the Moon, and cannot be viewed directly from Earth.
 The crater was named after Arthur Scott King and Edward Skinner King in 1970.
 Prior to that, this crater was known as Crater 211.
 It forms a pair with Ibn Firnas, which is only slightly larger and is attached to the northeast rim of King.
 To the northwest is the crater Lobachevskiy, and Guyot is located an equal distance to the north-northwest.

-Description
+Due to its prominent rays, King is mapped as part of the Copernican System on the lunar geologic timescale.
 The outer rim of King is roughly circular but with a slightly irregular appearance, particularly at the northern end.
 The crater displays little appearance of wear.
 The inner walls are terraced, particularly along the eastern side.
 Within the walls is a somewhat uneven interior floor.
 The interior is irregular and ridged, particularly in the eastern half.
 The elongated, Y-shaped central rise is part of a ridge that runs to the southern rim.

-Due to its prominent rays, King is mapped as part of the Copernican System.